-One more example is Watson, the IBM computer that beat two all-time Jeopardy champions.
+One more example is Watson, the IBM computer that beat two alltime Jeopardy champions.
 Jeopardy is a game where answers are provided and players must deduce the question.
-The rules were that Watson could not search the web.
-All information had to be stored inside Watson's 15 petabytes of memory, which was about the size of 10 refrigerators.
-Here's an example: In the Category, "Chicks Dig Me," the answer is: This mystery writer and her archeologist husband dug to find the lost Syrian city of Arkash.
+The rules were that Watson could not search the web and all information had to be stored inside Watson's 15 petabytes of memory, which was about the size of 10 refrigerators.
+Here's an example.
+In the category "Chicks Dig Me," the answer is: "This mystery writer and her archeologist husband dug to find the lost Syrian City of Arkash."
 This sentence is actually quite complex for a computer to understand, let alone formulate the answer in the form of a question.
-In case you're still thinking, the answer, in the form of a question is: Who was Agatha Christie?
+In case you're still thinking, the answer, in the form of a question is: "Who was Agatha Christie?"
 Watson answered this faster than the humans, and in the actual match, Watson trounced the two human champions.
 Does Watson have the same kind of intelligence as humans, or better?
 Let's look at some definitions to consider if Watson is more like a savant or Albert Einstein.